 Atherton Hospital is a major acute and primary hub facility for the Tablelands region.
 It provides services to approximately 45,000 residents distributed across the southern Atherton Tablelands and areas to the west.
 This includes Atherton, Croydon, Georgetown, Forsayth, Herberton, Malanda, Millaa Millaa, Ravenshoe and Yungaburra.

 It is a key health facility for the provision of both frontline and community health care.
 It offers emergency, general medical, surgical, aged care and low risk maternity services, as well as providing visiting specialist services in paediatrics, gastroenterology, psychiatry and women's health.

 The hospital is over 100 years old in parts and is in need of renewal to continue providing contemporary healthcare.

 About the redevelopment

 In the 2016/17 State Budget, the government announced the redevelopment of the Atherton Hospital as part of the $230 million Advancing Queensland’s Health Infrastructure Program (AQHIP).

 The redevelopment of Atherton Hospital will provide a new purpose-built Clinical Services Building, which includes an Emergency Department, Medical Imaging, operating theatres and inpatient ward areas.
 General refurbishments will take place in the existing building.

 Stage 1 Redevelopment

-Design of the redevelopment is currently underway and the following key elements are proposed for inclusion, subject to further engagement and approval.
+Design of the redevelopment is complete and the following key elements are included.

 - Improvements to the Emergency Department will provide: